-This talk will introduce 'Staying Power', a project to collect photographs and oral histories relating to black British experience from the 1950s to the 1990s.
+This talk on Monday 9 November introduced 'Staying Power', a project to collect photographs and oral histories relating to black British experience from the 1950s to the 1990s.
 Supported by the Heritage Lottery Fund from 2008-2015, the project was a partnership between Black Cultural Archives and the Victoria and Albert Museum.
 It resulted in the V&A's acquisition of 118 photographs by 17 artists and culminated in two exhibitions at the V&A and BCA in 2015.

-The session will be touching on the issue of race, diversity and attribution in relation to the supply, selection and availability of pictures under a time-pressured editorial environment and how picture agencies can provide support.
+The session on Tuesday 10 November touched on the issue of race, diversity and attribution in relation to the supply, selection and availability of pictures under a time-pressured editorial environment and how picture agencies can provide support.

-Exploring the BAME experience of working in the media with our participants: a photographer and a former television news journalist.
-We will be discussing with them how organisations can build a more diverse media which better represents society and how do we support new entrants.
+On Wednesday 11 November we explored the BAME experience of working in the media with a photographer and a former television news journalist.
+We discussed with them how organisations can build a more diverse media which better represents society and how do we support new entrants.

-Are we doing enough to identify and promote talent from varied cultural backgrounds, showcase their works to publishers and support different voices with unique stories to tell?
+In the session, on Thursday 12 November, we explored three different perspectives, from a young photographer, an archive consultant, and a creative director from a leading publisher and discussed diversity within our industry.
+We discussed what we can do to identify and promote talent from varied cultural backgrounds, showcase their works to publishers and support different voices with unique stories to tell.

 Speakers: Hamish Crooks, Archive Consultant